 As expected, it was a much better way to see the exhibition.
 Phil loved it.

 A year later, in the summer of 2009, Phil continued the experiment: he asked four people to join him at the Museum of Modern Art in New York City and look at another small set of works, slowly.

 That second experiment was a success.

-Participants felt invigorated – and feedback was so positive that a few months later, in October 2009, Phil organized a third test, this time featuring 16 museums and galleries in the U.S., Canada and Europe with groups being led by volunteer hosts.
+Participants felt invigorated – and feedback was so positive that a few months later, in October 2009, Phil organized a third test, this time featuring 16 museums and galleries in the US, Canada and Europe.

 After that third test, Phil launched Slow Art Day as an annual global event with now hundreds of museums and galleries around the world participating.